 The accounts of the Authority are organized on the basis of funds, each of which is considered a separate accounting entity.
-The operations of each fund are accounted for with a separate set of self-balancing accounts that comprise its assets, liabilities, fund balances, revenues, and expenditures, which are segregated for the purpose of carrying on specific activities or attaining certain objectives in accordance with special regulations, restrictions or limitations.
+The operations of each fund are accounted for with a separate set of self-balancing accounts that comprise its assets, deferred outflows of resources, liabilities, deferred inflows of resources, fund balances, revenues, and expenditures, which are segregated for the purpose of carrying on specific activities or attaining certain objectives in accordance with special regulations, restrictions or limitations.
 The focus of the governmental funds financial statements is on the major funds.

 Governmental funds are those through which most governmental functions are financed.
 The acquisition, use and balances of expendable financial resources and the related liabilities are accounted for through governmental funds.
-The measurement focus of the governmental funds is upon determination of financial position and changes in financial position.
+The measurement focus of the governmental funds is on the financial position and changes in financial position.